DGrzesik/SocialMediaDashboard/README.md

-# SocialMediaDashboard
+# Social Media Dashboard
-Interactive Streamlit Dashboard Application created to provide an environment for data analysis and visualization of social media interactions.
+Interactive Streamlit Dashboard Application created to provide an environment for analysis and visualization of social media interaction and content.